benmliang/before-coding/README.md

-# Set up web development environment for new computer
+# Set up web development environment for new Macbook (mavericks)

 	I am still editing this post, welcome to give me some advices on anything :D